-In this case, you can choose the fact sheets you want to filter on out of the list and click "Use Selected Fact Sheets".
+In this case, you can choose the Fact Sheets you want to filter out of the list and click "Use Selected Fact Sheets".

 To find the little wrench again, to filter more precisely, you need to click on the tags in the top menu bar.

 After clicking on the menu bar a little window will open and you can click on the wrench again and select the filter options.

 With the negative advanced filter, you have the possibility to filter by specific subscription roles.
 At first, you need to select "n/a" in the subscriptions section on the left menu panel.
 Then you get displayed all Fact Sheets where no one is subscribed to.